- Off road parking

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Shower room with shower cubicle, basin & WC.
 Large, well-equipped, fitted kitchen with dining area.
 Cosy, bright sitting room with bay window & log-effect electric stove.

 Oil central heating with electric stove in sitting room.
 Electric cooker, microwave, fridge/freezer, washing machine, TV with DVD player, stereo/CD player.
 Drying cupboard for outdoor clothing.
 Fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Off road parking for two cars.
 Large garden with bench, table and chairs.
-Dogs welcome.
+Three well-behaved dogs welcome.
 Sorry, no smoking.
 Shops, pubs & restaurants within 15 mins walk.

 About the location